SIMPLER: Efficient Foundation Model Adaptation via Similarity-Guided Layer Pruning for Earth Observation: Experiments

 To validate generalization beyond Prithvi-EO-2, we evaluate SIMPLER on TerraMind~\cite{terramind}, a multimodal EO foundation model, across three scales: Large, Small, and Tiny on MADOS (\cref{tab:mados_terramind_all_results}).

 SIMPLER consistently achieves 55--83\% parameter reduction across all three TerraMind scales while retaining 84--101\% of baseline mIoU (\cref{tab:mados_terramind_all_results}).
 Two findings stand out.
 First, for TerraMind-Small, SIMPLER \textit{improves} over the baseline (mIoU 53.6\% vs 53.0\%) despite halving the parameters.
 Second, cross-scale comparison reveals that reducing a larger model with SIMPLER outperforms natively smaller architectures: TerraMind-Large reduced to 53.23M parameters (mIoU 58.8\%) surpasses TerraMind-Small baseline (22.37M, mIoU 53.0\%) by 5.8 points, indicating that richer representations learned during large-scale pre-training are preserved after layer selection.
 At the smallest scale, SIMPLER enables ultra-lightweight deployment (2.32M parameters, 762 img/s) while retaining 96\% baseline mIoU, opening practical avenues for satellite on-board processing.
-These results advocate for a ``reduce large'' strategy, selecting depth from a single well-trained foundation model, over training multiple smaller models independently.
+These results advocate for a ``reduce large'' strategy, selecting depth from a single well-trained foundation model, over training multiple smaller models independently. \crh{Beyond the optical modality, SIMPLER also generalizes to Sentinel-1 SAR (BigEarthNet-S1 with TerraMind-Large), retaining 93\% of baseline mAP at $\sim$12$\times$ fewer parameters (Suppl.~Mat.~Sec.~G).}

 \textbf{Validation on RGB-Only Foundation Models (ViT-MAE + CIFAR-100).} Beyond multispectral EO data, SIMPLER generalizes to standard RGB vision transformers.
 On ViT-MAE (ImageNet pre-trained, CIFAR-100 fine-tuned), SIMPLER achieves 87\% parameter reduction (38.88M vs 303.40M) while retaining 82\% baseline accuracy, with 81.7\% memory reduction (9.06 GB-VRAM vs 49.59 GB-VRAM), 1.1$\times$ training speedup, 7.9$\times$ FLOPs reduction, and 6.9$\times$ inference throughput improvement (\cref{tab:vit_cifar100}).